ruslanaprus/goit-academy-hw10/README.md

 - **Validation:** Ensures phone numbers conform to specific patterns.
 - **File Operations:** Read from and write to phone book files.
-- **Utilities:** Helper methods for phone number processing.
+- **Resource Sharing:** Using singleton pattern ensures that there's only one copy of list of phone numbers and that file operations are coordinated properly.

-### 2. User Data Management (task 2)
+### 2. User Data Controller (task 2)

 **Package:** `org.example.users`

 This package provides functionality to manage user data.
+It uses Google's Gson library for JSON processing and Java NIO for file operations.
 It includes the ability to:

 - Read user data from text files.
 - Convert user data to JSON format.